Introduction to Using PxPlus

 Object Focus

-A key concept in PxPlus GUI programming is the handling of focus, the condition where a window or control object has the exclusive ability to receive input via keyboard or mouse actions.
+A key concept in PxPlus graphical user interface programming is the handling of focus, the condition where a window or control object has the exclusive ability to receive input via keyboard or mouse actions.

 One simple example of focus is when an input-capable field shows that it has the cursor - this means that the field holds focus and is ready to receive the next input from the keyboard.
 In a windowing environment, several windows may be visible at the same time but usually only one has focus to accept and display user input.
 The focused window is usually positioned on the top of the stack, overlapping other non-focused windows.
 (However, NOMADS can be set to allow multiple active windows.)